 This is different to a debit card, credit card and sterling prepaid card where the exchange rate is the one available on the day and time you make each individual transaction.

 Prepaid currency cards are all chip and pin secure and backed by MasterCard or Visa and so accepted in mullions of outlets all over the world.

 Here are five of the most competitive prepaid currency cards:

-CaxtonFX – Euros or US Dollars – no card fee or annual fee and no charges on ATM or purchases abroad – more details.
+- CaxtonFX – multi-currency card and mobile app with no annual fee and no charges on ATM withdrawals or purchases abroad – more details.

-Centtrip – £10 annual fee – a multi-currency card more suited to the frequent traveller and bigger spender.
-It costs 0.5% charge to load funds on the card and £1.60 per ATM withdrawal but you can switch between 14 currencies on a single card at a very competitive exchange rate – more details.
+- Centtrip – £10 annual fee – a multi-currency card more suited to the frequent traveller and bigger spender.
+It costs 1% (min £1.60) per ATM withdrawal but you can switch between 15 currencies on a single card at a very competitive exchange rate – more details.

 - Club Rewards gives M&S Credit Card Customers 3% in reward points, £65 in quarterly vouchers, £12 birthday treat, 32 hot drinks vouchers and unlimited free next day delivery. - June 16, 2021